-Currently there are no attributes of device that would not also be applicable to any kind of material.
-This role class is shown anyway, in order to make the use of material for therapeutic agents obvious.
+Currently, there are no attributes of device that would not also be applicable to any kind of material.
+This role class is shown anyway, in order to make the use of material for devices obvious.
 If there are no properties defined for this class by September 2000 it will be deleted from the model.

-In any way, there are a few device concepts defined by HL7 version 2.3 which are suggested for use in HL7 v2.3 as Material.type\cd values if the material is a device of one of the defined kinds and if it is not otherwise specified.
+In any way, there are a few device concepts defined by HL7 version 2.3 which are suggested for use in HL7 v2.3 as Material.type_cd values if the material is a device of one of the defined kinds and if it is not otherwise specified.
 See Table 38 below.

-Table 38: Devices commonly used to administer medication (from HL7 v2.3 table 0164)
+medication (from HL7 v2.3 table 0164)